AssemblyScript/meta/README.md

 # Goals

-The goals of the AssemblyScript Working Group are:
+The goals of the Working Group are:

 * Target feature parity with WebAssembly and related technology.
 * Support non-browser use cases well (i.e. serverless, blockchain, etc...).